Added: 10.03.2014 23:26:29 Last updated: 01.10.2018 15:57:22

 To find the script you want to install you can search directly or sort/navigate from type.

-Here, we choose to install Wordpress and therefore we click on the icon.
+Here, we choose to install Wordpress.

 Here we have to add wanted information regarding the script we are installing.
 Certain settings repeat themselves in most scripts, and will therefore be explained a little closer.